Stormed-Out/StormedOut/README.md

 Welcome to Stormed Out!
 This houses the writings of the patrons and developers of Storm Networks.
 In order to submit something you wrote, or if you have a suggestion of something we should write, or a question to ask us, contact us at stormed.out.ask@gmail.com

 # **__THIS IS NOT DONE YET__**
 If it seems like there is no content, it's because there isn't.
+I am a one man band, and I can't do things immediatly.
 Check back in a few hours, or tomorrow, and hopefully you will be able to acess the creator page, questions, and blogs.
 Hang tight!

 ## Navigating the site
 The site is organized into Creators, Questions and Answers, and Blogs.